horst-n/PageImageManipulator/README.md

 #### 0.1.4

-+ fixed a bug regarding permission "image-crop" when working together with Thumbnails/CropImage module (this needs further investigation, here it is a quick solution to stop the error https://processwire.com/talk/topic/4264-release-page-image-manipulator/page-6#entry81356)
++ fixed a bug regarding permission "image-crop" when working together with Thumbnails/CropImage module found by @Pete (this needs further investigation, here it is a quick solution to stop the error https://processwire.com/talk/topic/4264-release-page-image-manipulator/page-6#entry81356)